hliscorp/php-security-api/README.md

             - *regeneration*: (optional) seconds from the moment token was created until it needs to regenerate on continuous usage.
 If not set, token will be regenerated in 1 minute.
     - **authentication**: (mandatory) holds one or more mechanisms to authenticate (at least one is mandatory!)
         - **form**: (optional) configures authentication via form.
 If no *dao* attribute is set, authentication is done via XML and [users](#users) tag is required!
-            - *dao*: (optional) name of class (incl. namespace or subpath) extending [Lucinda\WebSecurity\Authentication\DAO\UserAuthenticationDAO](https://github.com/aherne/php-security-api/blob/v3.0.0/src/Authentication/DAO/UserAuthenticationDAO.php) that performs form authentication in database, found in folder set by *dao_path* attribute above.
+            - *dao*: (optional) name of class (incl. namespace or subpath) implementing [Lucinda\WebSecurity\Authentication\DAO\UserAuthenticationDAO](https://github.com/aherne/php-security-api/blob/v3.0.0/src/Authentication/DAO/UserAuthenticationDAO.php) that performs form authentication in database, found in folder set by *dao_path* attribute above.
 [1]
             - *throttler*: (optional) name of class (incl. namespace or subpath) extending [Lucinda\WebSecurity\Authentication\Form\LoginThrottler](https://github.com/aherne/php-security-api/blob/v3.0.0/src/Authentication/Form/LoginThrottler.php) that performs login throttling prevention, found in folder set by *dao_path* attribute above
             - **login**: (optional) configures login
                 - *page*: (optional) page that performs login operation (all requests to this page will pass through this filter), also one to redirect back if login is unsuccessful.
 If none, then "login" is implicitly used.